Last updated on August 24th, 2019 at 04:36 pm

 If you didn’t have much an opinion about GMO’s, but maybe thought that there was something wrong with it, then understand that nearly everything negative you’ve heard about GMO’s is based on logical fallacies, and bad science.

-If you’re against GMO’s because you think science supports you, then you’re no different than the anti-science people who populate the global warming denier community.
+GMO opponents are almost the same as anti-science people who populate the global warming denier community–both think that the science supports their beliefs, but the truth is it doesn’t.
 In fact, if you think that you have “science” supporting your nonsense beliefs about GMO’s, just understand that you use the same tactics, the same unscientific rubbish that the global warming deniers use.
 In other words, you use the same tactics as right wingers, which should make you proud.